felixrabe-attic/gentlefn--gentle-tp-da92/README.txt

 Gentle Technology Preview (da92de4118f6fa91)
 ============================================

+The explicit goal of Gentle is to FUNDAMENTALLY SIMPLIFY COMPUTER PROGRAMMING AND USER INTERFACES.
+The design of this tech preview resulted from years of intensive education, thinking and development.

 This Technology Preview implements the fundamental operations needed to store and retrieve data on a computer, using two simple dictionary data structures.